a-ludi/dentist-example/README.md

 Troubleshooting
 ---------------

+If this section does not solve your problem, please create an issue at [the DENTIST repository](https://github.com/a-ludi/dentist/issues).

 When executed on a single machine, `snakemake` will sometimes quit with an `ProtectedOutputException` ([Snakemake bug report filed][sm-884]).
 You may try the follow snippet to get `snakemake`